 Quality indicators/criteria 6.
-Rese earch 1 - 5 6.1 The Department has a research policy formulated in line with its mission.
+Rese 6.
+Research 6.1 The Department has a research policy formulated in line with its mission.
 3 6.2 The Department consistently applies internal regulations and procedures of research activity, which promote the set out research policy and ensure compliance with the regulations of research projects financing programmes.
 5 6.3 The Department provides adequate facilities and equipment to cover the staff and students' research activities.
 4 6.4 The Department has the appropriate mechanisms for the development of students' research skills.
+4

-4 6.5 The results of the teaching staff research activity are published to a satisfactory extent in international journals which work with critics, international conferences, conference proceedings, publications, etc. The Department also uses an open access policy for publications, which is consistent with the corresponding national and European policy.
-4 6.6 The Department ensures that research results are integrated into teaching and, to the extent applicable, promotes and implements a policy of transferring know-how to society and the production sector.
-3 6.7 The Department provides mechanisms which ensure compliance with international rules of research ethics, both in relation to research activity and the rights of researchers.
-5 6.8 The external, non-governmental, funding of research activities of teaching staff is similar to other Departments in Cyprus and abroad.
-N/A
+5 The results of the teaching staff research activity are published to a satisfactory extent in international journals which work with critics, international conferences, conference proceedings, publications, etc. The Department also uses an open access policy for publications, which is consistent with the corresponding national and European policy.
+4 .6 The Department ensures that research results are integrated into teaching and, to the extent applicable, promotes and implements a policy of 3 production sector.

+The Department provides mechanisms which ensure compliance with international rules of research ethics, both in relation to research activity and the rights of researchers.

+The external, non-governmental, funding of N/A